montest/montest.github.io/_pages/about.md

 ---

-I am currently a Ph.D CIFRE candidate in Numerical Probabilty under the direction of [Gilles Pagès](http://www.lpsm.paris/dw/doku.php?id=users:pages:index) and [Vincent Lemaire](https://www.lpsm.paris/pageperso/lemaire/) at the [Laboratoire de Probabilités, Statistique et Modélisation](https://www.lpsm.paris/) and [Jean-Michel Fayolle](https://fr.linkedin.com/in/jean-michel-fayolle-68964930) at [the Independent Calculation Agent](https://www.the-ica.com/), a Fintech whose aim is to efficiently compute risk measures linked to counterparty default.
+I was a Ph.D CIFRE candidate in Numerical Probabilty under the direction of [Gilles Pagès](http://www.lpsm.paris/dw/doku.php?id=users:pages:index) and [Vincent Lemaire](https://www.lpsm.paris/pageperso/lemaire/) at the [Laboratoire de Probabilités, Statistique et Modélisation](https://www.lpsm.paris/) and [Jean-Michel Fayolle](https://fr.linkedin.com/in/jean-michel-fayolle-68964930) at [the Independent Calculation Agent](https://www.the-ica.com/), a Fintech whose aim is to efficiently compute risk measures linked to counterparty default.

- My main research subject is **Optimal Quantization**, also known as K-means.
-I also have a keen interest for Multilevel Monte-Carlo methods and Stochastic Algorithms.
+ My main research subject was **Optimal Quantization**, also known as K-means.
+I also had a keen interest for Multilevel Monte-Carlo methods and Stochastic Algorithms.

-You can find the last version of my PhD thesis [here](https://montest.github.io/files/thesis.pdf).
+You can find the last version of my PhD manuscript [here](https://montest.github.io/files/thesis.pdf).

 ![Alt Text](https://montest.github.io/files/lloyd.gif)